Should I Use a Solar Attic Fan in Florida?

 Florida’s summer heat can be brutal and so can the accompanying cooling bills.
-Though we tend to notice the stifling heat’s impact on our day-to-day lives, sometimes, the indirect impacts are the real problem.
+Though we tend to notice the stifling heat’s impact on our day-to-day lives, sometimes the indirect impacts are a bigger problem.
 Improper ventilation and heat buildup can wreak havoc on your home.

-More recently, certain products have been developed that harness the sun’s rays for specific purposes.
-One such product is a solar attic fan.
-These fans are powered by the sun to increase or improve the air circulation in your attic and facilitate ventilation.
+Solar attic fans are powered by the sun to increase or improve the air circulation in your attic and facilitate ventilation.
 If an attic isn’t ventilated sufficiently, it can lead to moisture build-up, which can cause wood rot and mold growth.

-In addition to preventing the buildup of moisture and lowering the temperature in your attic, the benefits of solar attic fans include the following:
+In addition to preventing the buildup of moisture and lowering the temperature in your attic, the benefits of solar attic fans include:

 • Protection for your roof: By preventing the condensation of moist air, a solar attic fan can protect your roof and prolong its useful life.
 Depending on where you live and other factors, you may decide to run your attic fan year-round.